dmikushin/ScrapeServ/README.md

 This web scraper is resource intensive but higher quality than many alternatives.
 Websites are scraped using Playwright, which launches a Firefox browser context for each job.

-## Setup
+## Deployment

-You should have Docker and `docker compose` installed.

-### Easy (using pre-built image)

-A pre-built image is available for your use called `usaiinc/scraper`.
-You can use it with `docker compose` by creating a file called `docker-compose.yml` and putting the following inside it:

 ```
-services:
-  scraper:
-    image: usaiinc/scraper:latest
-    ports:
-      - 5006:5006
-    # volumes:
-    #   - ./.env:/app/.env
+docker build -t scraper .
+docker compose up -d
 ```

-Then you can run it by running `docker compose up` in the same directory as your file.
-See the [Usage](#usage) section below on how to interact with the server!

-### Customizable (build from source)

-Another option is to clone the repo and build it yourself, which is also quite easy!
-This will also let you modify server settings like memory usage, the maximum length of the queue, and other default configurations.

-1. Clone this repo
-2. Run `docker compose up` (a `docker-compose.yml` file is provided for your use)

-...and the service will be available at `http://localhost:5006`.
+The service will be available at `http://localhost:5006`.
 See the [Usage](#usage) section below for details on how to interact with it.

 ## Usage